patrick-llgc/Learning-Deep-Learning/paper_notes/deep3dbox.md

 This is not end-to-end.
 NN is used to estimate 2D bbox and dimensions and orientations of the bbox.
 Then the distance (translational vector) is obtained by solving for linear equation posed by the constraint of the corners touching four sides of 2D bbox.

+A simpler version for 3d proposal generation based on 2d bbox and viewpoint classification is in [semantic 3d slam](semantic_3d_slam.md).

 #### Key ideas
 - **Yaw and observation angle are different!** The observation angle determines the appearance, not the yaw itself.
 - **Multi-Bin loss**.
 The authors cited anchor box as intuition.
 First the regression target is discretized into multiple bins.
 Then the residual angle is regressed as sine and cosine.
 However the bins are **overlapping**, which seem to be different from what is used in later work.
 During training, there might be multiple bins corresponding to the same GT angle, but during inference, only the bin with the largest confidence score is picked and the regressed residual is applied.